 Cooperative Red EcolSierra

-The Red EcolSierra cooperative is situated in the Sierra Nevada de Santa Marta region in Columbia.
+The Red EcolSierra cooperative is situated in the Sierra Nevada de Santa Marta region in Colombia.
 For generations, indigenous and other population groups have been cultivating coffee collectively in this highland region.

 Red EcolSierra coop has been established in 1997 by a network of ecologically-oriented small-scale farmers.
 Since 2014, the coop is capable of exporting coffee and is featuring an uninterrupted processing chain.
 Red EcolSierra is organic-certified and is acting according to fair principles in the spirit of solidarity.